 My day job is in information technology.
 My team develops software that helps law enforcement agencies solve criminal cases — which also includes finding abducted children and combating domestic terrorism.

-My passion is writing for kids and teens — focusing on black girls who explore different realms for adventure and spookiness.
+My passion is writing for kids and teens — focusing on black girls who explore the different realms of adventure and mystery with a dash of spooky.

 I travel between these two worlds and I’m happy to live in both for now.
 I feed my logical brain with software bugs to conquer and I also honor my writer brain with imaginative stories to create.